pnovack-gottshall/KScorrect/README.md

-## KScorrect R package for Lilliefors-corrected Kolmogorov-Smirnoff goodness-of-fit tests
+## KScorrect R package for Lilliefors-corrected Kolmogorov-Smirnov goodness-of-fit tests

-KScorrect implements the Lilliefors-corrected Kolmogorov-Smirnoff test for use in goodness-of-fit tests, suitable when population parameters are unknown and must be estimated by sample statistics.
+KScorrect implements the Lilliefors-corrected Kolmogorov-Smirnov test for use in goodness-of-fit tests, suitable when population parameters are unknown and must be estimated by sample statistics.
 P-values are estimated by simulation.
 Coded to complement stats::ks.test, it can be used with a variety of continuous